MoizAh/rock-paper-scissors/README.md

-This is the Rock Paper Scissor project from the Foundations path on The Odin Project.
+This is the Rock Paper Scissors project from the Foundations path on The Odin Project.